alexandrainst/danlp/examples/tutorials/README.md

 - Tutorial about how to perform data augmentation on Danish text, here exemplified by augmenting Tweets and testing if the increased data increases the performance of a sentiment model: `example_data_augmentation.ipynb`
+- Tutorial about how to build a simple knowledge graph using NER, POS-tagging, dependency parsing and coreference resolution : `example_knowledge_graph.ipynb`